mongodb-labs/mongo-perl-driver/devel/README.md

 * clusters — general-purpose cluster definition files in YAML format
 * lib - Perl modules for orchestration
 * t-dynamic — Perl test files that spin up own cluster for testing
+* t-special — Perl test files that should only be run manually
 * stale -- legacy test files not yet adapted for new orchestration

 The `t-dynamic` directory may also contain cluster definition YAML files if these are so specialized that the regular test suite would fail.

+The `t-special` directory has files with special prerequisites that must be satisfied before tests will pass (e.g. compiling with SASL support).

 The files in `clusters` should be limited to those for which the test suite can succeed.